dmdm/helloldap/README.md

 Installation
 ------------

+Python cryptography library needs to be compiled.
+Therefore install python3.5-dev and python3-cryptography in the global environment, to pull additional dependencies.
+Also needed is libssl-dev.

 helloLDAP is best installed and run inside a virtual environment, containing python 3.5+.

 1. Ensure, pip and sister tools are up-to-date: